No matter what is posted here, your local building official has

 The two hot's need to be number 6 gauge copper.

-Neutral number 6 gauge copper.
+Neutral number 6 or 8 AWG gauge copper.

 The rating on the wire is THHN/THWN